mattvenn/hackspace-power-controller/README.md

 ## LEDs

-* Red LED under the inlet IEC comes on with Yun at boot.
+* Red under the inlet IEC comes on with Yun at boot.
 * Green under outlet IEC comes on with SSR.

 ## LCD messages